Pirates vs. Rockies Player Props Betting Odds

-You can wager on player prop bet odds for Bryan Reynolds, Kris Bryant and others on the Pittsburgh Pirates and Colorado Rockies ahead of their matchup at 6:35 PM ET on Monday at PNC Park.
+Oddsmakers have set player props for Bryan Reynolds, Kris Bryant and others when the Pittsburgh Pirates host the Colorado Rockies at PNC Park on Tuesday at 6:35 PM ET.

 Bet on this matchup or its props with DraftKings!